sergio11/trust_certification_system_blockchain/README.md

 <img width="auto" align="left" src="./tcs_logo.jpg" />

-Issuance of Academic Certificates or attendance certificates with Blockchain.
+**Issuance of academic certificates or attendance certificates with Blockchain.**

 TCS offers a simple system that eliminates paper traffic and complex operating procedures.
 Allows the creation of unique certificates, immediately verifiable and unfalsifiable for all types of academic diplomas.